 Budget is a huge issue as a student, you have to work your way around with very little to go on.
 Apart from your tuition fees, rent is the next big chunk of your monthly expense.
 Selecting the right room for you is very important as it cannot be easily altered or reversed.
 This can prove to be a daunting task, especially for international students.
 It becomes difficult for an international student to finalise a room because of various reasons, being unfamiliar with the surroundings and not being present in the same location are the major hurdles.

 While selecting a room to rent there are a lot of variables to consider; such as room type, cost of the room, vicinity, proximity to the university, proximity to train station or bus stop, etc. Make sure to choose a place with a clear-head checklist, choose only the room that checks all your boxes.
-Here are some ideas on how to save money while renting;
+Here are some ideas on how to save money while renting an apartment:

 Share your apartment-

+Another way on how to save money when renting is by sharing it with other flatmates.
 Renting an apartment by yourself is always costlier than living in a shared apartment.
 Several students are opting for shared apartments because they get to have company as well as the rent is cheaper.
 Shared apartments come in either en-suite or non-en-suite types.
-You can either go for a shared apartment in one the PBSA accommodations or share a penthouse or townhouse.
+You can either go for a shared apartment in one the PBSA student accommodations or share a penthouse or townhouse.
+This is one of the best apartment hacks to save money.
 There are a number of shared apartments available for rent across several PBSAs.
 Sharing an apartment not only enables you to save on your rent but also inevitably gives you a support system of either fellow classmates or seniors.

 Save rent during summer-